Harvard Extension Courses in Statistics

 This is a second course in statistical inference and is a further examination of statistics and data analysis beyond the introductory course.
 Topics include t-tools and permutation-based alternatives including bootstrapping, analysis of variance, linear regression, model checking, and refinement.
 Statistical computing and simulation-based emphasis is also covered as well as basic programming in the R statistical package.
 Emphasis is placed on thinking statistically, evaluating assumptions, and developing tools for real-life applications.
 By the end of the course, students should be able to evaluate the strengths and weaknesses of a variety of statistical techniques appearing in the media, scientific literature, or students' own work.
 Students may not count this course toward a degree if they have already completed STAT E-139, offered previously.
 Students may not count both CSCI E-106 and STAT E-109 toward a degree or certificate.

-Prerequisites: An introductory statistics course such as STAT E- 100 or STAT E-104.
+Prerequisites: An introductory statistics course such as STAT E-100 or STAT E-104 (offered previously).

 Intermediate Statistics: Methods and Modeling

 This intermediate statistics course is intended to give students familiarity with statistical tools used to analyze data in a variety of disciplines, including psychology, and provides experience reading and understanding studies based on data analysis.
 The focus is on understanding underlying concepts rather than on memorizing mathematical formulas.
 Students use R to analyze data and gain experience reading output and translating it into meaningful findings.
 The course covers linear and logistic regression, various types of ANOVA, as well as effect sizes and power analyses.
-Students may not take both PSYC E-1900 and STAT E-150 for degree or certificate credit.
+Students may only take one of the following for degree or certificate credit: PSYC E-1900 (offered previously), STAT E-150, or STAT E-160.

 Prerequisites: STAT E-100, STAT E-102, STAT E-104, or the equivalent; understanding of univariate statistics, correlation, univariate regression, t-tests, and one-way ANOVA is assumed.